 Intrastate travel within Western Australia

-From Friday, 5 June, all of Western Australia’s internal boundaries have been lifted except for:
+From Friday, 5 June, all of Western Australia’s internal boundaries will be lifted except for:

 For current, project specific advice – please contact Marshall McKenna.

 The G2G Pass program has now been introduced by the State Government and the WA Police.
 The G2G Pass program covers: